NightmareLab/SourceGPT/docs/usage.md

 First thing first, some notes:

- - The service does not support full OpenAI API as we do not have access to it, check [notes](./notes.md) section for more info, but still the tool was does give some hook point where that functionality could be added
+ - The service does not support full OpenAI API as we do not have access to it, check [notes](./notes.md) section for more info, but still the tool does give some hook points where that functionality could be added

  - We didn't have time for code documentation, but we'll do it as soon as possible